Practice Policies

 - Keep us informed of any changes to name, address and telephone number immediately to ensure that we always have the correct contact details.

 - Treat us with respect.
-Staff members are prepared to serve patients with their best ability.
+Staff members are prepared to serve patients to the best of their ability.
 We ask for the same courtesy to all our staff in return.

-- Violence against our staff or other members of the public will not be tolerated at the Ingham Practice.
+Violence against our staff or other members of the public will not be tolerated at the Ingham Practice whether face to face or over the telephone.

 Summary Care Record